Tjoosten/development-env-config/linux/readme.md

 ### 1. Prep the terminal

+1. Download and install `git`
-- Download and install `tasksel`.
+2. Download and install `tasksel`.
-- Download and install `LAMP` server.
+3. Download and install `LAMP` server.

 ## Communication